 With its well-documented immunity benefits, nearly every wellness-preneur and fitness influencer worth his/her salt, is talking about turmeric, a beautiful yellow Asian root spice from the ginger family, with mildly new and perhaps relevant ways of having it-as a tea (remember Turmeric Latte?), as an ingredient in your face scrub, as an oil, as a morning drink or turmeric-infused milk to sleep better.
-As an ingredient to fight inflammation, or even to support mental health, or simply as a warm soothing drink to fight the brutal winter, turmeric is the superhero among herbs and that is largely due to the presence of this compound called curcumin.
+As an ingredient to fight inflammation, or even cancer and depression, or simply as a warm soothing drink to fight the brutal winter ahead of us, turmeric is the superhero among herbs and that is largely due to the presence of this compound called curcumin.

 But why should you take our word for it?
 Research is here to prove it.

-According to a review by these American researchers, a lot of its benefits whether it is prevention against metabolic syndrome, arthritis, anxiety, indigestion, bloating, abdominal pain, liver disease, gall bladder issues, respiratory infections, heart diseases, fibromyalgia or high cholesterol and triglycerides, come from its anti-inflammatory property and antioxidant-rich status.*
+According to researchers, a lot of its benefits whether it is prevention against metabolic syndrome, arthritis, anxiety, indigestion, bloating, abdominal pain, liver disease, gall bladder issues, bronchitis, respiratory infections, heart diseases, fibromyalgia or high cholesterol and triglycerides, due to its anti-inflammatory property and antioxidant-rich status.

 Meant for healthy people too